metakgp/naarad/SUBSCRIPTION_INSTRUCTION.md

 # Naarad Subscription Instruction

 ## User Registration

 1. Visit [Naarad Signup](https://naarad.metakgp.org/signup) page
-2. You will be prompted to enter you institute email
+2. You will be prompted to enter your institute email
-3. Once entered, you will receive a verification OTP on the emtered email
+3. Once email is entered, you will receive a verification OTP on the provided email
-4. Enter the OTP in the required field and click the `Verify` button
+4. Enter the OTP in the available field and click the `Verify` button
-5. After a while, you will receive then receive a prompt on the screen saying `Credentials sent to your institute email`
+5. After a while, you will then receive a prompt on the screen saying `Credentials sent to your institute email`
 6. Check your institute email for credentials and make sure to keep them safe for future use
 7. Follow through [webapp user login](#user-login) step